lchop/Cpp_guide/README.md

 ~~~cpp
 auto lambda = [](int value){ std::cout << "Value: " << value << std::endl;});
 ~~~
-[] = the captures, it say how we want to pass the variable, by value or by reference if we want to put outside variable inside our lambda function. (= by value, & = by reference)
+[] = the captures, it say how we want to pass the variable to the function, by value or by reference if we want to put outside variable inside our lambda function. (= by value, & = by reference)

 [TOC](#table_of_contents)

  **********
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MDEwMjMsLTIwNTg3OTIyNTQsMTIxNj
+eyJoaXN0b3J5IjpbLTE1MDY3ODkzMjUsLTIwNTg3OTIyNTQsMT
-MyMjcyMiwtNTUyMDUxNDUsNzc3ODczNjkxLDIwOTk4NjA4NTMs
+IxNjMyMjcyMiwtNTUyMDUxNDUsNzc3ODczNjkxLDIwOTk4NjA4
-MjU3NTI0NDU4LDI5OTIxMjgwOCwxNDA3ODA1ODk0LDEwODkxMT
+NTMsMjU3NTI0NDU4LDI5OTIxMjgwOCwxNDA3ODA1ODk0LDEwOD
-UxMTksMTgyNzgzMzMzNCwtNjEwNjE0OTg2XX0=
+kxMTUxMTksMTgyNzgzMzMzNCwtNjEwNjE0OTg2XX0=
 -->